Revisiting Skeleton-based Action Recognition: Experiments

-The 3D-CNN architecture of PoseC3D makes it more flexible to fuse pose with other modalities via some early fusion strategies.
-For example, in \emph{RGBPose}-SlowFast, lateral connections between \emph{RGB}-pathway and \emph{Pose}-pathway are exploited for cross-modality feature fusion in the early stage.
-In practice, we first train two models,~\ie \emph{RGB}-Only and \emph{Pose}-Only models separately and use them to initialize the \emph{RGBPose}-SlowFast.
+The 3D-CNN architecture of PoseConv3D makes it more flexible to fuse pose with other modalities via some early fusion strategies.
+For example, in \emph{RGBPose}-Conv3D, lateral connections between the \emph{RGB}-pathway and \emph{Pose}-pathway are exploited for cross-modality feature fusion in the early stage.
+In practice, we first train two models for RGB and Pose modalities separately and use them to initialize the \emph{RGBPose}-Conv3D.
 We continue to finetune the network for several epochs to train the lateral connections.
-The final prediction is achieved by late fusing the prediction logits from both pathways.
-In a word, \emph{RGBPose}-SlowFast can achieve better fusing results with \textbf{early+late} fusion.
+The final prediction is achieved by late fusing the prediction scores from both pathways. \emph{RGBPose}-Conv3D can achieve better fusing results with \textbf{early+late} fusion.

-Our experiments are based on \emph{RGBPose}-SlowFast instantiated as Table~\ref{tab:arch}.
-We first compare uni-directional lateral connections and bi-directional lateral connections in Table~\ref{tab:bi-directional}.
+We first compare uni-directional lateral connections and bi-directional lateral connections in Table~\ref{tab-bi-directional}.
 The result shows that bi-directional feature fusion is better than uni-directional ones for RGB and Pose.
 With bi-directional feature fusion in the early stage, the \textbf{early+late} fusion with 1-clip testing can outperform the \textbf{late} fusion with 10-clip testing.
-Besides, \emph{RGBPose}-SlowFast also works in situations when the importance of two modalities are different.
-In FineGYM, Pose modality is more important than RGB, while in NTU-60, RGB modality is more important than Pose, yet we observe performance improvement by \textbf{early+late} fusion on both of them in Table~\ref{tab:universality}.
+Besides, \emph{RGBPose}-Conv3D also works in situations when the importance of two modalities is different.
+The pose modality is more important in FineGYM and vice versa in NTU-60.
+Yet we observe performance improvement by \textbf{early+late} fusion on both of them in Table~\ref{tab-universality}.
+We demonstrate the detailed instantiation of \emph{RGBPose}-Conv3D we used in Sec~\ref{sec-rgbpose2stream}.